akshithbilla/StudySpacee/README.md

 🌐StudySpacee

-🔸The website "https://studyspacee.netlify.app/" is a comprehensive study portal designed specifically for college students.
+🔸The website "studyspacee.netlify.app" is a comprehensive study portal designed specifically for college students.
 Developed utilizing HTML, CSS, JavaScript, and Bootstrap 5 frameworks, it offers a user-friendly interface for accessing a diverse range of educational resources.